Dilip Hiro

-Dilip Hiro, born in Larkana, Pakistan is an Indian author, journalist and commentator who specializes in the politics of South Asia and Middle East.
+Dilip Hiro (1 March 1932–19 November 2023) was an indian author, journalist and commentator who specialized in the politics of South Asia and West Asia.

+Education: Virginia Polytechnic Institute and State University, M.S., 1964.

 Career

-Hiro originally trained as an engineer in India before moving to the UK to further his career and "explore the West".
+Hiro originally trained as an engineer in India and the United States before moving to the UK to further his career and "explore the West".

-Hiro was the chief analyst on the Middle Eastern, Central Asian, South Asian and Islamic affairs, and terrorism for the Rome-based Inter Press Service International Features Agency (1992–99), and the London-based Gemini News Service features agency (1999–2002).

-He is also a frequent contributor to the following online magazines: The Guardian’s Commentisfree; Yale University’s Yale Globalist; and the New York-based Nation Institute’s website TomDispatch.
+He was also a frequent contributor to the following online magazines: The Guardian’s Commentisfree; Yale University’s Yale Globalist; and the New York-based Nation Institute’s website TomDispatch.